Skip to main content

 Other Possible Ways to Save Money

-• Switch to the “preferred” device for your plan – If you have prescription benefits, you may save on copays by agreeing to use the epinephrine device that is on the insurance “preferred” list.
+• Switch to the “preferred” device for your plan – If you have prescription benefits, you may save on copays by using the epinephrine option that is on the insurance “preferred” list on your plan’s formulary (list of covered medicines).

 • Use mail order – If you have prescription benefits, look into your plan’s mail order pharmacy options.
-This may give you a lower price or provide more two-packs of medicine for the same price.
-Many mail order prescription plans provide patients with a three month’s supply of medicine for the cost of two month’s copay.
+This may give you a lower price or provide more 2-packs of medicine for the same price.
+Many mail order prescription plans cover with a 3 month’s supply of medicine for the cost of 2 month’s copay.

 • Talk with your doctor – If you have insurance, talk with your doctor.
-Sometimes they can write the prescription so you can get more sets of medicine for one copay.
-Typically, a two-pack of epinephrine auto-injectors is considered a 30-day supply under your prescription plan.
-A doctor might write the prescription for six auto-injectors (three two-packs) to be filled at once.
+Sometimes they can write the prescription so you can get more sets of medicine for 1 copay.
+Typically, a 2-pack of epinephrine auto-injectors is considered a 30-day supply under your prescription plan.
+A doctor might write the prescription for 6 auto-injectors (3 packs of 2) to be filled at once.
 This could then be filled through the mail order pharmacy, as described above.

 • Shop around – Call around to different pharmacies.
 Prices can vary, especially between large chain pharmacies and smaller independent pharmacies.
 Be aware that the pharmacies at club stores such as Costco and Sam’s Club are generally available to non-members too.